cdmill/focus.nvim/README.md

   window = {
     backdrop = 0.9, -- shade the backdrop of the focus window.
 Set to 1 to keep the same as Normal -- height and width can be:
-    -- * an asbolute number of cells when > 1
+    -- * an absolute number of cells when > 1
     -- * a percentage of the width / height of the editor when <= 1
     width = 120, -- width of the focus window
     height = 1, -- height of the focus window